MEC supports student representation on a number of Faculty of Medicine committees:

 This committee makes decisions about format, type, and number of clinical skills sessions in years 1 and 2 at the VFMP.

-Academic Learning, Assessment, and Integration
+Academic Learning, Assessment, Integration, and Integrity

 Curriculum Integration Advisory Council